Fall 2021 Classes are happening in person! Click through to check out our offerings and register!

-We also provide students with the unique opportunity to learn the technical craft of theater through apprenticeships with our experienced designers, production, and stage management teams.
-Our arts administration internship program offers highschool and college-aged students a hands-on opportunity to learn about the business of making excellent community theater and theater education.
+We also provide students with the unique opportunity to learn the technical craft of theater through apprenticeships with our experienced designers, production, and stage management teams in the Mentor/Apprentice program.
+Our arts administration internship program offers high school and college aged students a hands-on opportunity to learn about the business of making excellent community theater and theater education.
+Our Teenish Theater Workshop programming offers students ages 10 to 16 two opportunities per season to collaborate with teaching artists to make creative, one-of-a-kind performances for our mainstage theater.
 We also employ experienced teaching artists to provide free or low cost off-site after-school educational programming at area elementary schools and the Boys & Girls Club.

-Our summer camp program is a 10 week bonanza of opportunities for performers from ages 4 to 16 to have fun, build community, and learn new skills under the auspices of our talented and nurturing team of theater professionals.
-In Summer 2019 more than 325 campers and 30 staff members came together to produce a variety of high quality musical and Shakespeare productions, comedy and musical showcases, and original plays.
+Our summer camp program is a bonanza of opportunities for learners from ages 4 to 16 to have fun, build community, and master new skills under the auspices of our talented and nurturing team of theater professionals.
+In Summer 2021 over a hundred campers and 20 staff members came together to produce a variety of high quality musical and Shakespeare productions, comedy and musical showcases, and original sketches.

-Live Arts Education Director Miller Murray Susen has taught drama and playwriting to local students ages 4 to adult since 2008.
-She’s taught classes at Live Arts, Village School, Four County Players, Venable Elementary School, Jackson-Via Elementary School, JMRL Central Library, the Charlottesville Ballet, and Tandem Friends School, among other venues.
-She’s directed mainstage productions at Live Arts and Four County Players, and her original plays and theatrical adaptations have been produced locally by Live Arts, Four County Players, and DMR Adventures.
+Live Arts Education Director Miller Murray Susen has taught drama and playwriting to local students aged 4 to adult for over a decade.
+She’s created and run classes, workshops, and camps at Live Arts, Village School, Four County Players, Venable Elementary School, Jackson-Via Elementary School, JMRL Central Library, the Charlottesville Ballet, and Tandem Friends School, among other venues.
+Miller has directed mainstage productions at Live Arts and Four County Players, and her original plays and theatrical adaptations have been produced locally by Live Arts, Four County Players, and DMR Adventures.
 She served as Interim Live Arts Education Director during the 2014/15 season, and returned as the full-time Live Arts Education Director in the summer of 2018.
 She grew up making intergenerational community theater, and it is her great joy to build theatrical communities and spread theater love as an adult.

-Live Arts is committed to creating unique opportunities for young people to learn the craft of theatre and to participate in Live Arts productions.
-In our educational workshops and classes, students learn from experienced theatre artists, make new friends, and develop a life-long passion for the performing arts.
-In our after-school classes, productions, and summer camps, we provide a nurturing and safe environment in which to grow as an actor, designer, writer, or technician.
+Live Arts is committed to creating unique opportunities for young people to learn the craft of theater and to participate in Live Arts productions.
+In our educational workshops and classes, students learn from experienced theater artists, make new friends, and develop a life-long passion for the performing arts.
+In our after-school classes, youth productions, technical theater programs, and summer camps, we provide a nurturing and safe environment in which to grow as an actor, designer, writer, or technician.